AdamRJensen/AssessingSolar/README.md

 ### Note
-This tutorial is actively being worked on.
-I'm keen to get feedback and welcome ideas/contributions.
+actively worked on.
+Feedback is appreciated.